qq542871902/DataBase-/README.md

 # DataBase-
-something about the structure if data
+something about the structure of data
+I wanna use C# to describe the structure of database.It is an amazing journey f